Relintai/pandemonium_engine_docs/03_usage/17_performance/vertex_animation/01_animating_thousands_of_fish.md

 Next we need to set the per-instance transforms.

 There are two ways to set per-instance transforms for MultiMeshes.
-The first is entirely in editor and is described in the `MultiMeshInstance tutorial ( doc_using_multi_mesh_instance )`.

 The second is to loop over all the instances and set their transforms in code.
 Below, we use GDScript to loop over all the instances and set their transform to a random position.